Cacilie/cacilie.github.io/_posts/2021-4-18-what-i-have-learn-in-4-years-of-coding.md

 So, I want to start this with
 > Everything is at google!

-And I am not talking about all the info that google have about you (just kidding, perhaps :p) but about the knowladge that it is already there.
+And I am not talking about all the info that google have about you (just kidding, perhaps :p) but about the knowledge that it is already there.

 What I am trying to say is that, if you know how to solve something, maybe you do not need to know a lot the language that you are going to use, because you can type at google `python for syntax`